 No threats or violent comments.
 That includes telling someone to “die in a fire” or remarking that so-and-so would probably be better off dead.
-This rule is in effect even when you are talking about vile misogynistic shitbags.
+No calls for violent revolution or political assassination or any of that bullshit.

 No doxxing or posting of personal identifying information.
-Don’t spread rumors or speculate without evidence on the possible criminal activity of anyone else, whether this is another commenter or a misogynistic shitbag.
+Don’t spread rumors or speculate without evidence on the possible criminal activity of anyone else.
+Don’t use this site to organize harassment of anyone.

 Don’t misgender anyone.
 If you do it accidentally, apologize and get it right the next time.
 If you do it deliberately, you’re out.

 Don’t attack anyone for their sexual preferences or kinks, so long as they involve consenting adults.
 Refrain from weird or creepy sexual oversharing.
 Whatever your opinion of sex work, don’t disparage sex workers, or use words like “whore” as a pejorative.
 (Feel free to talk about MRAs who are using the word pejoratively.)

 Don’t attack people for their religion or their lack of religion.

 Don’t be a mansplainer or indeed any kind of ‘splainer.
 That is, don’t lecture anyone on something they know better than you, particularly if that thing is their lived experience.